 And like most teas, black tea provides potent antioxidant properties.

 Mango leaves and fruits are full of bioactive compounds such as mangiferin, phenolics, and antioxidants.

 In particular, mangiferin has been shown to reduce cholesterol and body weight in both animals and humans.
 It does so by targeting the liver where it assists in metabolism and energy use.
 The results of these effects are reduced belly fat accumulation and increased levels of enzymes that boost metabolism.

 Mango leaf tea also provides powerful antioxidant and anti-inflammatory properties.

 This unusual tea, also known as eagle tea and laoying cha, originates from China where it’s been used to treat a number of ailments over the centuries.
-Derived from the L. coreana plant, the tea made from its leaves are rich in beneficial plant compounds, essential oils, and vitamins.
+Derived from the L. coreana plant, the tea made from its leaves is rich in beneficial plant compounds, essential oils, and vitamins.

 Obesity is often associated with a fatty liver and that’s one area hawk tea can really help.
-It protects against liver damage and liver inflammation, and has even been shown to directly reduce liver fat, in animal studies.
+It protects against liver damage and liver inflammation and has even been shown to directly reduce liver fat, in animal studies.